 (DIII) Do not stop ART.

-(BIII) We recommend that cases of steroid-refractory or recurrent C-IRIS be discussed with experts in the field.
+(BIII) Cases of steroid-refractory or recurrent C-IRIS be discussed with experts in the field.

-(CIIu) Pulsed methylprednisolone 1 g daily for 7 days followed by tapered prednisone/prednisolone for patients meeting PIIRS criteria may be considered.
+(CIIu) Steroids may be considered for PIIRS.

 Cryptococcus gattii

 Evidence:

 About 50-70% of C. gattii infection occur in putatively immunocompetent hosts135-137 compared with 2-30% in PLHIV.138-142 Autoantibodies to GM-CSF and idiopathic CD4 lymphopenia are reported risk factors.135,143-145 Notably, not all commercial LFAs are able to detect C. gattii disease.146 Antifungal agents used for treatment are the same as for C. neoformans.30,32,139 However, 4-6 weeks of induction therapy may be required in some cases of non-HIV-associated meningitis with C. gattii.147